erSubhashThapa/100daysofcode/r1-log.md

   **Food Groups List:** https://api.nal.usda.gov/ndb/list?format=json&lt=g&api_key=DEMO_KEY

-  You can only use 10 groups in your search so I went with the one's most relavant to keto paleo, since that's what my app with deal with:
+  You can only use 10 groups in your search so I went with the one most relavant to keto paleo, since that's what my app with deal with:

-  ### Food Groups
+  ### Relevant Food Groups

-  Beef Products: 1300
+  - Beef Products: 1300

-  Dairy and Egg Products: 0100
+  - Dairy and Egg Products: 0100

-  Fats and Oils: 0400
+  - Fats and Oils: 0400

-  Finfish and Shellfish Products: 1500
+  - Finfish and Shellfish Products: 1500

-  Fruits and Fruit Juices: 0900
+  - Fruits and Fruit Juices: 0900

-  Lamb, Veal, and Game Products: 1700
+  - Lamb, Veal, and Game Products: 1700

-  Nut and Seed Products: 1200
+  - Nut and Seed Products: 1200

-  Pork Products: 1000
+  - Pork Products: 1000

-  Poultry Products: 0500
+  - Poultry Products: 0500

-  Vegetables and Vegetable Products: 1100
+  - Vegetables and Vegetable Products: 1100

-  #### These also semmed MAYBE relevant but I didn't have enough room:
+  #### These also seemed MAYBE relevant but I didn't have enough room:
-  Sausages and Luncheon Meats: 0700
+  - Sausages and Luncheon Meats: 0700
-  Spices and Herbs: 0200
+  - Spices and Herbs: 0200
-  American Indian/Alaska Native Foods: 3500
+  - American Indian/Alaska Native Foods: 3500
-  Legumes and Legume Products: 1600
+  - Legumes and Legume Products: 1600

-  Here's the search for all these food groups for iron:
+  #### Here's the search for all these food groups for iron:

   https://api.nal.usda.gov/ndb/nutrients/?format=json&api_key=DEMO_KEY&nutrients=205&sort=c&fg=1300&fg=0100&fg=0400&fg=1500&fg=0900&fg=1700&fg=1200&fg=1000&fg=0500&fg=1100measureby=g